TailaiLihe/UCDavis-EEC172-Lab-Manual/labs/lab3.md

 remote button was pressed.

 Hint:
-1. check Timer example from SDK.
+1. Check Timer example from SDK, the one in Canvas File is not recommended.
 "Timer_IF_Start" function only take ms level measurements, which is too long for this lab.
 However, take a look inside this function, and you will see that you can actually get a finer resolution.
 2. Use time interrupt to create your own clock.
 3. When you decode the pattern from remote, you can store them in a varible instead of array.
 Use "<<" smartly to contsuct bit-wise operation.